sigulete/kde-bootc/README.md

 RUN dnf -y autoremove
 RUN dnf clean all
 ```
-The criteria used in this project is summarise below:
+The criteria used in this project is summarised below:
 - Remove packages that conflict with bootc and its immutable nature.
 - Remove packages that provide no benefit and bring unwanted dependencies, such as DNF4 and GTK3.
-- Remove packages that handle deprecated services like IPTables.
+- Remove packages that handle deprecated services.
 - Remove unnecessary packages that are resource-heavy, or bring unnecessary services.
 ### Configuration
 This section is designated for copying all necessary configuration files to `/usr` and `/etc`.
 As recommended by the *bootc project*, prioritise using `/usr` and use `/etc` as a fallback if needed.